Timothy C. Hain, MD, Chicago IL.• Page last modified: July 3, 2022

 General categories for dizziness include:

 There are no diagnostic tests for many of these entities, and for this reason, many of which are assigned based on the consensus of a committee, rather than (for example), a blood test or X-ray finding.

 Usually the situation is that there is a group of people who feel that they are experts, meet periodically, publish lists of symptoms, and suggest that individuals that endorse these particular symptoms, have a "disease".
 Nearly always, one can recognize these disorders, because the publication that describes the criteria, says that everything else must be excluded first.
 We call this a "wastebasket" diagnosis.
 In the present day/age, one might also term this a "google" diagnosis - -i.e. someone who can read the symptom list on google, can endorse the symptoms of committee diagnoses.
 A good clue that a diagnosis is a "committee diagnosis", is that the frequency of the diagnosis varies remarkably in different parts of the world.
 This is not so much the case for brain tumors.
 Another clue that one is dealing with a broad committee diagnosis is that "treatments" have no common mechanism.
 Migraine is an example of this.

-It is common for several committees, generally in different medical disciplines, to "claim" the same symptom collection -- causing overlap and contention for a collection of symptoms.
+To make things worse: It is common for several committees, generally in different medical disciplines, to "claim" the same symptom collection -- causing overlap and contention for a collection of symptoms.
 In the dizziness area, overlapping symptom collections include vestibular migraine, PPPD, and mal de debarquement.
 When there are overlapping symptom inventories, the "diagnosis", the label for a set of subjective symptoms, becomes negotiable.

 The psychiatric community is tolerant to committee diagnoses, as their entire field is built on collections of symptoms.
 The psychiatric "committee" document is called the "DSM" -- diagnostic statistical manual.
 Thus, one major group of "committee" diagnoses are psychiatric disorders of nearly any type.
 A new psychiatric committee diagnosis relevant to dizziness is "Chronic Subjective Dizziness", or CSD.
 CSD also goes by the name of PPV and PPPD.
 Somatization disorder is another broadly drawn psychiatric condition, defined by a committee.
 All of these overlap hugely.